 - Site-to-site VPN: Established between your VPN device and an Azure VPN Gateway.
 This connection type enables any on-premises resource you authorize to access a VNet.
 The connection is an IPSec/IKE VPN that provides encrypted communication over the Internet between your on-premises device and the Azure VPN gateway.
 The latency for a site-to-site connection is unpredictable, since the traffic traverses the Internet.

 - Azure ExpressRoute: Established between your network and Azure, through an ExpressRoute partner.
 This connection is private.
 Traffic does not traverse the Internet.
-The latency for an ExpressRoute connection is predictable, since traffic doesn't traverse the Internet and isn't encrypted.
+The latency for an ExpressRoute connection is predictable, since traffic doesn't traverse the Internet.

 To learn more about all the previous connection options, read the Connection topology diagrams article.